beejjorgensen/bgc/src/bgc_part_2600_goto.md

 ```

 We have a `;` at the end there---that's because you can't have a label
-pointing to the plain end of a compound statement.
+pointing to the plain end of a compound statement (or before a variable
+declaration).

 ## Bailing Out